 Promoting Positive Behaviour; Learning Disability: Current Policy Issues in Care; Supporting Individuals with Autistic Spectrum Disorder; Working with Autism; Collaborative Working; Supporting Children and Young People with Additional Support Needs; Supporting Children and Young Peoples’ Behaviour.

 2 Highers including English or another English based subject, or relevant national qualifications at SCQF Level 6.
-Interview.
+References, personal statement and interview.

 You must have a minimum of 120 hours of relevant experience.